Bluetooth: 5.3 (SBC, AAC)

 In truth, the Bose QC Earbuds II facing off against the XM5 was a battle for the ages, with many members of our team torn between the punch and dynamism offered by the Bose in contrast to the precision and clarity boasted over in the Sony camp.
 Similar arguments may be raging within the walls of your home or at your favourite spot in your local, but one thing is for certain: this is going to be one heck of a fight for true wireless supremacy.
 Let's get into it.

 Bose QuietComfort Ultra Earbuds vs Sony WF-1000XM5: price

-The QuietComfort Ultra Earbuds will launch at £300 / $299 / AU$450 while the Sony XM5 will currently set you back around £259 / $299 / AU$419.
-That, for UK customers at least, could make the Sony buds marginally preferable, at least in this regard.
+The QuietComfort Ultra Earbuds launched at £300 / $299 / AU$450 while the Sony XM5 will set you back around £259 / $299 / AU$419.
+That could give the Sonys the edge, for UK and Australian customers at least.

 Bose QC Ultra Earbuds vs Sony WF-1000XM5: design